Unique Self Catering Cottage Above Dolgellau | Hywel-Sele-Lodge

 As you round the bend of a quiet leafy lane guests are greeted by a real fairytale cottage.
-Described as a semi-ruinous Tudor-Gothic style lodge, this outstanding and unique self catering cottage stands guard over the deer park on the famous Nannau estate and provides secluded deluxe accommodation for guests wanting to explore this beautiful part of Snowdonia.
+Described as a semi-ruinous Tudor-Gothic style lodge, this outstanding self-catering cottage stands guard over the deer park on the famous Nannau estate providing a unique and secluded accommodation for guests wanting to explore this beautiful part of Snowdonia.

 As you can imagine, Hywel Sele Lodge is bursting with history.
 Hywel Sele famously attempted to assassinate his rebellious cousin Owain Glyndwr during a hunting expedition.
 Glyndwr, already wary of his royalist relative, was protected from Hywel’s deadly arrow however by the chain mail he wore hidden under his tunic.
 Glyndwr immediately turned to slay his cousin later hiding his body in a hollow oak tree within the Nannau deer park.